Year 12

 Outcome 1

-On completion of this unit the student should be able to analyse, either orally or in writing, how a selected text constructs meaning, conveys ideas and values, and is open to a range of interpretations.
+On completion of this unit the student should be able to produce an analytical interpretation of a selected text, and a creative response to a different selected text.

 Outcome 2

-On completion of this unit the student should be able to analyse the use of language in texts that present a point of view on an issue currently debated in the Australian media, and to construct, orally or in writing, a sustained and reasoned point of view on the selected issue.
+On completion of this unit the student should be able to analyse and compare the use of argument and persuasive language in texts that present a point of view on an issue currently debated in the media.

 Outcome 1

-On completion of this unit the student should be able to develop and justify a detailed interpretation of a selected text.
+On completion of this unit the student should be able to produce a detailed comparison which analyses how two selected texts present ideas, issues and themes.

 Outcome 2